edwinb/Idris2-boot/docs/reference/packages.rst

 + ``idris2 --build test.ipkg`` will build all modules in the package

 + ``idris2 --install test.ipkg`` will install the package, making it accessible by other Idris libraries and programs.
+Note that this doesn't install any executables, just library modules.

 + ``idris2 --clean test.ipkg`` will clean the intermediate build files.